 Similarly, 5.2r2 client is connected to the gateway and it would prompt for an upgrade, if active version is greater than the client version.

-The 5.2r1 client on the other hand, connectivity would be rejected and will display an appropriate error.
+For 5.2r1 client, the connectivity would be rejected and will display an appropriate error message.